top of page

 1:1 Therapy

-If you feel like you're stuck in a cycle you can't break, maybe your thoughts are overwhelming, anxiety is creeping or you're trying desperately to contain anger to be the patient mum you want to be, then 1:1 weekly therapy is for you.
-Online or in person, we explore what you're currently experiencing, you get to tell your story, and we uncover the core beliefs that may be holding you back.
+If you feel like you're stuck in a cycle you can't break, like you're desperately trying to contain anger to be the patient mum you want to be, but it keeps bubbling over, or if anxious thoughts are stopping you living the life you want, then 1:1 weekly therapy is for you.
+Online or in person, we explore what you're currently experiencing, you get to tell your story, and we uncover the core beliefs that are keeping you stuck

 It's time to find your joy; with your children and for yourself so you start to live life again.